tyler-marr/ipmininet/docs/getting_started.rst

             super(MyTopology, self).build(*args, **kwargs)

-We can add daemons to the routers as well.
+We can add daemons to the routers and hosts as well.

 .. testcode:: topo creation addDaemon

     from ipmininet.iptopo import IPTopo
     from ipmininet.router.config import SSHd
+    from ipmininet.host.config import Named

     class MyTopology(IPTopo):